Mongrel (web server)

 Mongrel is an open-source software HTTP library and web server written in Ruby by Zed Shaw.
 It is used to run Ruby web applications and presents a standard HTTP interface.
 This makes layering other servers in front of it possible using a web proxy, a load balancer, or a combination of both, instead of having to use more conventional methods employed to run scripts such as FastCGI or SCGI to communicate.
 This is made possible by integrating a custom high-performance HTTP request parser implemented using Ragel.

 Mongrel was the first web server used by Twitter, and inspired Node.js according to Ryan Dahl.

-Shaw subsequently created Mongrel2, an open-source "language agnostic" web server and the successor to Mongrel server.
+Shaw subsequently created Mongrel2, an open-source "language agnostic" web server, as the successor to the Mongrel server.

 Deployment

 One popular configuration was to run Apache HTTP Server 2.2 as a load balancer using mod_proxy_balancer in conjunction with several Mongrel instances.
 Each Mongrel instance would run on a separate TCP port, configured via the mongrel_cluster management utility.
 Until 2010, Twitter was a notable instance of this configuration; they then switched to Unicorn.

 Mongrel was capable of serving Ruby on Rails powered sites without requiring any other web servers, though as a single-threaded application this configuration is unsuitable for all but light loads.